Zero-energy Quantum Many-Body Scar under Emergent Chiral Symmetry and Pseudo Hilbert Space Fragmentation

-\acknowledgments This study is supported by the National Natural Science Foundation of China (Grants No. 12025509, No. 12305048), Shenzhen Fundamental Research Project (Grants No. JCYJ20230808105009018) and the National Key Research and Development Program of China (Grant No. 2022YFA1404104).
+\acknowledgments This study is supported by the National Natural Science Foundation of China (Grants No. 12025509, No. 12305048), Shenzhen Fundamental Research Project (Grants No. JCYJ20230808105009018), the National Key Research and Development Program of China (Grant No. 2022YFA1404104) and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2305006).
 Y.K. is supported by the National Natural Science Foundation of China (Grant No. 12275365) and the Natural Science Foundation of Guangdong (Grant No. 2023A1515012099).